dharmamitra/dharmamitra-guides/docs/mitra_tools.md

 > *Neural machine translation models fine‑tuned for Buddhist domain texts available live at [Dharmamitra](https://dharmamitra.org).*

 We offer free-for-access machine translation capabilities live at [Dharmamitra](https://dharmanexus.org).
+Currently, our main model uses a combination of in-context-learning and the Gemini API.

 ### Languages supported
 - Sanskrit → English
 - Pāli → English
 - Tibetan → English
 - Classical Chinese → English

+We primarily focus on English as the target language, but support for other languages is growing.
+Notably, Korean is also well-supported due to a large user base.

 We support translate-from-image, just upload your image to the translator!